Stream-AD/MIDAS/README.md

 ## Demo
-1. Run `./demo.sh` to compile the code and run it on example darpa dataset.
+1. Run `./demo.sh` to compile the code and run it on example dataset.

 ## Command line options